lsoumille/vicc-project/notes.md

 ##### Principle

-The scheduler places each VM to the first suitable host
+The scheduler places each VM to the first suitable host.

 ##### Output